TonyTerrasa/catsoop-helper/README.md

 # catsoop-helper
-Python scripts that I use that I use in my catsoop site development
+Python scripts that I use that I use in my catsoop site development.
+Notably it cat:
+- quickly make a directory for a new CATSOOP page
+- make multiple choice and short answer questions from a csv/xlsx file
+- number the blank spaces in a text for making fill-in-the-blank questions

 # Install
 Download the code and templates: